moebiussurfing/ofxStepSequencer/README.md

 - Improve ofxSequencer integration.
 I used a lot of workarounds to avoid all my big-skills-limitations.
 Any help is welcome!
 - Add not only bang/bool types like int or float as the original ofxSequencer can handle.
 Any collaboration on this will be welcome!
 - Some OSC in/out control.
+- Repair little bug that create some rare xml files into presets folder.

 **PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS.
 THANKS!**